Comitas albicincta

 Comitas albicincta is a species of sea snail, a marine gastropod mollusc in the family Pseudomelatomidae, the turrids and allies.

 Description

 G.W.
 Tryon was of the opinion that this was a more highly colored adult of Drillia putillus (synonym of Clavus putillus (Reeve, 1845)) with the peripheral row of tubercles whitish.
-He couldn't find other differences.
+He could not find other differences.

 The fusiform shell consists of ten whorls.
 These are transversally crossed by delicate striae.
 The fulvescent shell shows a white zone that passes over the nodules upon the angle in the center of each whorl.
 The sinus is small.